Crude drug: Overview

-Morphology or organoleptic characters of crude drugs
+Morphology and organoleptic characters of crude drugs

 Identification of the crude drug by organoleptic characters is one of the important aspects of pharmacognostical study.
 Morphological study follows a special terminology which must be known to a pharmacognostist.
 The morphological terminology is derived from botany and zoology, depending upon the source of the crude drug.
 In general, color, odor, taste, size, shape, and special features, like touch, texture, fracture, presence of trichomes, and presence of ridges of crude drugs are studied under morphology.
 Aromatic odor of umbelliferous fruits and sweet taste of liquorice are the example of this type of evaluation.
 The study of form of a crude drug is morphology, while description of the form is morphography.

 However, shape and size of crude drugs as described in official books should only be considered as guidelines and may vary depending upon several factors.
 For example, color of the crude drug may fade if it gets exposed to sunlight for very long duration or if, the drug is not stored properly.
 Depending upon the condition under which the drug is growing or cultivated, i.e., availability of proper irrigation, fertilizers or even high temperature, may influence the size may be available and the crude drugs if grown in adverse conditions may be of small size.